heapwolf/d/README.md

 distribute the code it receives to the appropriate target machines.
  - Deployments should be transactional, meaning that if any one step during the process fails, nothing is affected on the target machine.
- - You're already taking `libuv` as a dependency, why not take `git`.
+ - With Node.js you're taking `libuv` as a dependency, `git` isn't any more significant.

 # Features
  - Uses git to manage deployment versioning
  - Binary differential deployments (only deploy your changes)
  - An interactive REPL mode
  - API endpoint agnostic
  - Uses directory context (similar to npm)
  - Extremely readable plugin architecture

 ## go into interactive mode (REPL)
 __**Commands**__ `d`